-Bureau of Justice Statistics (BJS) studies have found high rates of recidivism among released prisoners.
-One study tracked 272,111 prisoners in 15 states after their release from prison in 1994.
+Bureau of Justice Statistics studies have found high rates of recidivism among released prisoners.
+One study tracked 404,638 prisoners in 30 states after their release from prison in 2005.
 The researchers found that:

 In an effort to build on what is currently known about desistance from crime, NIJ issued a directed solicitation in 2012.
 RTI International, in partnership with Pennsylvania State University's Justice Center for Research, was awarded funds to conduct research that builds on earlier work that examined the main effects of re-entry programming on recidivism.

 The research team theorizes that although offender services and programs may have a direct effect on desistance, individuals must decide independently to transform themselves into ex-offenders.
 Programs and services may facilitate transformation, just as individual transformation — or the lack thereof — may moderate the effects of re-entry assistance.

 To examine the cognitive transformation theory of desistance, the RTI-Penn State study involves a long-term follow-up of more than 700 individuals who were originally interviewed between 2004 and 2005 as participants in the Multisite Evaluation of the Serious and Violent Offender Reentry Initiative (SVORI).